msdundar/kanarya/README.md

 ## Development

+### Local testing

+- Test environment can be set up with Terraform and Docker Compose.
+Configuration for each can be found in the repository.
+- First, run `docker-compose up` to start [localstack](https://github.com/localstack/localstack).
+- Then run `terraform init` & `terraform apply` to create resources locally on localstack.
+- Finally, run `go test` to run unit tests.

+### Linter

 - `golangci-lint` is integrated in the CI.
 Run `golangci-lint run` locally to make sure no linting issues exist.
-- Run `go test` to run unit tests.

 ## Contributions